MicrosoftDocs/architecture-center/docs/reference-architectures/data/enterprise-bi-adf.md

 No charges apply when you pause your instance.

-See [Azure Analysis Services pricing][az-as-pricing] for more information.
+For more information, see [Azure Analysis Services pricing][az-as-pricing].

 ### Blob Storage